-STRENGTHEN INTERNAL COMMUNICATIONS
+6.1: STRENGTHEN INTERNAL COMMUNICATIONS

-- 6.1.1 Design and distribute a department newsletter. - 6.1.2 Develop a structure of meetings to increase internal department communications: - 1.
-Monthly Division meetings - 2.
-Monthly Core Area meetings - 3.
-Monthly Deputy Director / Regional Operations Manager meetings - 4.
-Quarterly Supervisor, Manager, and Division Head meetings - 5.
+- 6.1.1 Design and distribute a department newsletter. - 6.1.2 Develop a structure of meetings to increase internal department communications: - a.
+Monthly Division meetings - b.
+Monthly Core Area meetings - c.
+Monthly Deputy Director / Regional Operations Manager meetings - d.
+Quarterly Supervisor, Manager, and Division Head meetings - e.
 Annual State of the Department Meeting for all permanent staff - 6.1.3 Develop an online platform to serve and support employees.

-STRENGTHEN EXTERNAL COMMUNICATIONS AND BROADEN ENGAGEMENT
+6.2: STRENGTHEN EXTERNAL COMMUNICATIONS AND BROADEN ENGAGEMENT

-- 6.2.1 Increase number of translated languages for multi-language marketing and outreach materials to reduce barriers to engagement. - 6.2.2 Finalize the Department's graphic style guide to include templates for use by staff. - 6.2.3 Develop a departmentwide marketing and engagement plan to strengthen access to programs and services for hard-to-reach populations - 6.2.4 Promote the department's website as a hub for: - Park programs, services, amenities, and events - Information on capital project plans, timelines, and status - 6.2.5 Use innovative multimedia tools to increase reach and engagement to the Department's social media platforms. - 6.2.6 Using Qualtrics, establish a customer relationship management system to communicate with park users and community stakeholders to evaluate programming.
+6.2.1 Increase number of translated languages for multi-language marketing and outreach materials to reduce barriers to engagement.

+- 6.2.2 Finalize the Department's graphic style guide to include templates for use by staff. - 6.2.3 Develop a departmentwide marketing and engagement plan to strengthen access to programs and services for hard-to-reach populations. - 6.2.4 Promote the department's website as a hub for: a.
+Monthly Division meetings - 1.
+Park programs, services, amenities, and events; and - 2.
+Information on capital project plans, timelines, and status - 6.2.5 Use innovative multimedia tools to increase reach and engagement to the Department's social media platforms - 6.2.6 Using Qualtrics, establish a customers relationship management system to communicate with park users and community stakeholders to evaluate programming.

-6.3: ENHANCE BUDGET TRANSPARENCY
+6.3: ENHANCE BUDGETTRANSPARENCY

-- 6.3.1 Develop a 5-year forecast that projects out future financial needs to build awareness and support fiscal sustainability. - 6.3.2 Review and update the cost-recovery policy and procedure and hold a departmentwide training. - 6.3.3 Establish a park budget per park that outlines staffing, services, and supplies. - 6.3.4 Establish a training program for supervisors and managers to understand and manage their program and division budgets.
+- 6.3.1 Develop a 5-year financial forecast that projects out future financial needs to build awareness and support fiscal sustainability. - 6.3.2 Review and update the cost-recovery policy and procedure and hold a departmentwide training. - 6.3.3 Establish a park budget per park that outlines staffing, services, and supplies. - 6.3.4 Establish a training program for supervisors and managers to understand and manage their program and division budgets.